 1. Attendance and Voting

-The following members of the college have the right and responsibility to attend faculty meetings, with voice and vote: (1) the president, the dean of the faculty, professors, associate professors, and assistant professors appointed to regular full-time or part-time tenured or tenure-track positions; (2) all individuals on non-tenure-track, renewable contracts, who teach regularly in the college curriculum and whose primary affiliation is with Amherst College; (3) all persons with visiting teaching appointments, for the duration of their appointment at Amherst College, provided that appointment is their primary professional responsibility at the time; and, (4) the following members of the administration: the dean of students, the class deans of students, the dean of admission and financial aid, the director of financial aid, the librarian of the college, the chief information officer, the director of the academic computer center, the director of health services, the director of the counseling center, the director of athletics, the registrar, and the director of the Mead Art Museum.
+The following members of the college have the right and responsibility to attend faculty meetings, with voice and vote: (1) the president, the provost and dean of the faculty, professors, associate professors, and assistant professors appointed to regular full-time or part-time tenured or tenure-track positions; (2) all individuals on non-tenure-track, renewable contracts, who teach regularly in the college curriculum and whose primary affiliation is with Amherst College; (3) all persons with visiting teaching appointments, for the duration of their appointment at Amherst College, provided that appointment is their primary professional responsibility at the time; and, (4) the following members of the administration: the dean of students, the class deans of students, the dean of admission and financial aid, the director of financial aid, the director of the library, the chief information officer, the director of the academic computer center, the director of health services, the director of the counseling center, the director of athletics, the registrar, and the director of the Mead Art Museum.

 Questions before the faculty may be decided by unanimous consent, voice vote, or electronic ballot if requested by the chair or a faculty member.
 Should an electronic ballot not be possible, a paper ballot may be used in its place (voted by the faculty, May 1990, amended April 16, 2019).

 Faculty members on phased retirement retain the right to attend and vote in faculty meetings, though in their individual agreements with the dean of the faculty they may determine not to do so.2.
 Attendance Without Vote